uwegeercken/artikel/README.md

     order_<producer id>.adoc

 Although the filename ends with ".adoc", the file is first parsed using Apache Velocity and the products of the relevant order are inserted and then the PDF file is generated using Asciidoc.
+The example in the config folder can be used as a blueprint.

 Additionally an Asciidoc theme file is used, where the formatting of orders can be adjusted to individual needs.
 The filename of the theme is:

     asciidoc-theme-1.yml

 Product orders can be sent by email.
-The email body can be configured in a template.
+The email body can be configured in the template: email_template_01.vm.

 ### Configuration file content: